makrai/notes/jagrova19-lm-surpris-fantasy-slav.md

   * hE high surprisal scores can ruin the intelligibility advantage that identical words or words with low orthographic distance actually have.
 The
-  * audio recordings bring further insight into the decoding process than if only the written translations of the respondents were considered.
+  * audio recordings bring further insight into the decoding process than if only the written translations of the respondents were considered
     * Although respondents pronounce the correct translations of words such as rektor ‘rector’ or auto ‘car’,\
       they do not trust these obvious words, because, in their opinion,\